 A great example is in the growing of only corn or beans for the entire planting season.
 And while it’s a highly practiced agricultural phenomenon, there is no rainbow and sunshine for monoculture, one of the drawbacks being that it increases the risk of exposure to pests and diseases.

 Monoculture, in contemporary agricultural understanding, emphasizes crop specialization as it involves growing a single crop utilizing the majority or whole of the land.

-Although the practice has allowed increased efficiency in planting and harvesting, it has been criticized for resulting in unsustainable environments.
-It has been linked to the build-up in disease pressures, reduced nutrients in the soil or soil degradation, and deforestation.
-Here are the advantages, disadvantages, and examples of Monoculture.
+It’s a practice that has allowed increased efficiency in planting and harvesting, but it has also been criticized for resulting in unsustainable environments.
+It has been linked to the build-up of disease pressures, reduced nutrients in the soil or soil degradation, and deforestation.

 Advantages of Monoculture

 Some of the notable advantages of embracing monoculture in agriculture include:

 Monocultures are very simple farming and agricultural systems.
 It primarily involves soil preparation, irrigation, and the input of chemicals where needed – all focused on the preferences of one particular plant species.

 As such, the fields are significantly specialized towards the maximum production of yields from the specific crop.
 Treating pests and diseases is also done without considering the effects of the treatment on other plants, as there are none.

 Also, during harvesting, monocultures provide uniformity as it is easy to collect the desirable parts of the plant through straightforward techniques, which would otherwise be destructive if the crop was sharing the same field with others.